axtk/skdl/README.md

 }
 ```

 In the examples below, this function is passed to the `schedule` utility as a parameter.
-The output of `schedule` is a new function with the same parameters and return value as the original `poll()` function, except it is resolved only when the polling completes.
+The output of `schedule` is a new async function with the same parameters and return value as the original `poll()` function, except it is resolved only when the polling completes.
 The resolved value of the new function is what the polling function `poll()` returns in the last polling iteration.

 ### Constant finite polling